 The project has the ambition to become a universal message of joining the nations.
 At present, the project is not being strictly linked to the year 1918 and World War I, but more generally to the need for peace and the avoidance of global military conflicts.
 Its main tool is the tree, a living organism that represents growth, prosperity and nature.
 The project would like to point its attention to the global environmental problems and to strengthen human solidarity in order to respect nature and its resources, not to rule the nature.
 In this way, the project has become universal and its application is made available also in all countries all over the world.
-But the author does not exclude the allusion to World War I because thanks to the 100th Anniversary of its end the project itself started.
+But the author does not exclude the allusion to World War I because on the 100th Anniversary of its end the project itself started.
 By planting trees, we want to point out to not only the senselessness of military conflicts, but also to the senseless plundering of nature in all its spheres – on land, in the oceans or air pollution.
 Because wars and riots bring great environmental burdens and the misuse of natural resources lead to great human sacrifices.